 Fires in the open

-In summer 2021, fires involving grassland, crops or woodland, more than doubled.
+During summer 2021, fires involving grassland, crops, and woodland more than doubled.

-In the space of six weeks, firefighters were forced to respond to more than 1,400 such fires - more than double the figure recorded for the same timescale in 2020.
+In the space of six weeks, firefighters were forced to respond to more than 1,400 such fires.
+This was more than double the figure recorded for the same timescale in 2020.

 The truth is that most fires in the open are completely avoidable and are started deliberately or through human negligence.